Easy win interiors New Year Resolutions

 I also follow the no-clutter rule in my home office (and I made a big deal out of keeping shared spaces clean when I joined my new team at work in October).
 A clean desk space can definitely increase your productivity and the lack of visual distraction can keep your creativity going.
 Besides, if your office space is clean, you can take photos of it so much easier (and faster) so this is definitely a win-win for me and for those of you with active Instagram accounts!

 And if this resolution sounds 'too big' to follow, start small.
-Commit to at least making your bed in the morning and cleaning for 15 minutes daily.
+Commit to at least making your bed in the morning and or breaking out the carpet cleaner for at least 15 minutes daily.
 You do not need to turn into a Stepford wife to reap the benefits of a clean home.

 2. I will keep my interiors colour scheme to 3 colours max